-Graison S. Gill, owner of Bellegarde Bakery in New Orleans, has been baking professionally for seven years.
-He trained at the San Francisco Baking Institute under Michel Suas and Frank Sally.
-Graison’s passion for bread stems from the craft’s intricacies and interactions with the primordial elements of fire, water and fermentation.
+Graison is the owner of Bellegarde Bakery in New Orleans and has been baking professionally for ten years.
+He trained at the San Francisco Baking Institute under Mac McConnell and Frank Sally.

 In 2014, Aimee Helms left a career working as a costumer in the film industry to pursue her baking dreams.
 After making gelato and spending a year working with Chef Sue Zemanick, she came to Bellegarde, where her love for bread and milling fresh flour has only grown.
 Aimee finds baking bread to be a humbling experience, and while at its simplest, it is flour, water and salt, baking bread can become incredibly precise and complex when it comes to time, temperature and form.
 One of her favorite things about working at Bellegarde is seeing tiny wheatberries become beautiful loaves of bread.
 It’s a kind of euphemism for life!